 Hyaluronic acid and glycerin hydrate the skin, while ceramides help to repair and support the skin barrier.
 A compromised skin barrier can lead to TEWL (trans-epidermal water loss) and dehydration, so you want to keep the protective skin “wall” strong.

 Depending on your preference and skin type this can be a serum, lightweight lotion or cream.
-I have oily/combination skin I apply a hydrating serum, whereas someone with dry skin might like to use a cream to hydrate.
+I have oily/combination skin I apply a hydrating serum, whereas someone with dry skin might like to use a rich cream to hydrate and lock-in moisture.

 SPF!
 Every.
 Single.
 Day.